usccolumbia/matglobalmapping/generateNewFeatures/Readme.md

 python run.py
 ```

-The output of each feature generating function is a dictnary.
+The output of each feature generating function is a dictionary.
 The keys are filenames or mpids (depend on your input), the values are generated feature vectors.
 All generated feature is stored in the output folder in the format of .npy